galiacheng/doc4azurewls/WebLogicOnAKS/SetupSimpleClusterManually/README.md

 git checkout v2.5.0
 ```

-Kubernetes operators use [Helm](https://helm.sh/) to manage Kubernetes
+Kubernetes Operators use [Helm](https://helm.sh/) to manage Kubernetes
 applications.
-We must to grant the Helm service account with the
+Create a file named `helm-grant-role.yaml` with the following content to grant the Helm service account with the
-cluster-admin role with the following command.
+cluster-admin role.

 ```
-cat <<EOF | kubectl apply -f -
 apiVersion: rbac.authorization.k8s.io/v1
 kind: ClusterRoleBinding
 metadata: